smartcontractresearchforum/docs/en/grants_general_contributors.md

 Supporting blockchain research takes global coordination, carefully balanced incentives, a stream of novel research, strong editorial independence, and a critical mass of dedicated and professional forum moderators.

 We believe the forum will pay dividends for academia, industry, and emerging blockchain technologies.
 Concentrating unbiased blockchain research into a single, _chain-agnostic, civil, and trustworthy space_ accelerates existing work in the field.
 It sparks the kind of collaborations between academia and industry that created the modern Internet.

-## Our Researchers

-Our core research team, the _Researchers_, have committed to working at least 10 hours a week and attending regular weekly meetings.
-Generally, Researchers each represent a larger group of individuals such as a university blockchain club, company, or university and tend to have a Ph.D or are pursuing one.
-They have successfully published numerous research summaries for SCRF.

-Researchers who prefer occasional work and fewer meetings are referred to as _Research Associates_.
-There are no commitments required for being a Research Associate other than maintaining a light presence in our Chat and forum and occasionally contributing a comment or summary to SCRF.
-Research Associates who have completed several research summaries may be invited to become Researchers.

-To make SCRF the most compelling crypto-focused forum, we recognize that we have to compensate you for your time and expertise. **All work for SCRF is compensated.**

 ## What we are looking for